-The number of reported cases of yersiniosis (105) increased slightly compared to the last few years (Figure 4).
-All reported cases in 2018 were caused by Yersinia enterocolitica.
+The number of reported cases of yersiniosis (85) decreased compared to last year, but is still higher than the last few years (Figure 4).
+All reported cases, but one in 2019 were caused by Yersinia enterocolitica.
+One case was infected with Y. pseudotuberculosis.